ankrutik/notes/aws/solutions_arch_cert/notes.md

 - common cause of same message being delivered twice; increase the visibility timeout
 - maximum of 12 hours

 ## Simple Work Flow Service (SWF)

-- cordinate work across distributed application components
+- co-ordinate work across distributed application components
 - tasks/work can be executable code, web service calls, **human actions**, scripts
 - used for manual or human tasks involved in a workflow
 - collection of related workflows are refered to as a **domain**